15 Expats Talk about Health Insurance and Healthcare in Malaysia

 Do you have anything more to add about local medical facilities in Malaysia?

 "Medical facilities and medical care in Malaysia are of a high quality.
 The medical system is well established and the equipment is up-to-date.
 Doctors and other medical professionals in Malaysia receive quality medical training, meaning they provide excellent care to their patients.
 Healthcare is easily accessible, affordable and efficient even in the rural areas.
-Besides modern medical treatments and procedures, traditional remedies are also available at many facilities, combining the best of both worlds," said one expat.
+Besides modern medical treatments and procedures, traditional remedies are also available at many facilities, combining the best of both worlds," wrote one expat.

 As a foreigner living in Malaysia, will I have access to public healthcare?
 What is it like?